-The Company carries out its activity with the following types of assets:
+Group companies, all of which are owned 100% by the Company, carry out their activity with the following types of assets:

-- Retail: the rental of shopping centre and single-tenant commercial premises.
+- Shopping centres: the rental of shopping centre and single-tenant commercial premises.

 The Company focuses its strategy on searching for shopping centres with great potential for growth and with shortcomings in asset management, mainly those where there is the possibility to replace or expand.